Millicent A. Peterson Young

 For a short time after the war, Millicent worked as a commercial pilot.
 She then attended the University of Nebraska in Lincoln on a scholarship from the Union, Pacific Railroad.
 There she met and eventually she fell in love with another pilot, Bill Young who had flown for the Army Air Corps, and they married.
 She became the mother of five and for many years she devoted herself to being a mother and wife.

 Millicent Young worked various jobs, parking cars at the Antlers Hotel, selling encyclopedias, even penning a food column for The Gazette, then called the Gazette Telegraph.
-She spent more than two years working for the El Paso County Department of Human Services, being named “Working Woman of the Year” by the state in 1985.
+She spent more than twenty thee years working for the El Paso County Department of Human Services, being named “Working Woman of the Year” by the state in 1985.

 The family moved to Colorado Springs in 1952.